Kingdom of Luwu: Present-day Luwu

 In the 1960s Luwu was a focus of an Islamic rebellion led by Kahar Muzakkar.
 Today the former kingdom is home to the world's largest nickel mine and is experiencing an economic boom fueled by inward migration, yet it still retains much of its original frontier atmosphere.

 Economy

-Unlike other Bugis polities in South Sulawesi which based its economy on rice production and trade, Luwu was known to be a center of metalwork, especially iron, whose ore were both imported and extracted locally iron ore.
-Luwu's prestige, which came through iron mining activities and ironware exports in the past, led to the island on which Luwu existed to be known as Sulawesi, or 'iron island'.
+Unlike other Bugis polities in South Sulawesi which based its economy on rice production and trade, Luwu was known to be a center of metalwork, especially iron, whose ore were both imported and extracted locally.
+Luwu's prestige, which was based on iron mining activities and ironware exports, led to the island on which Luwu existed to be known as Sulawesi, or 'iron island'.

-In addition, Luwu seemed to base its economy on arboriculture (or forest produces) exports.
+In addition, Luwu seemed to base its economy on arboriculture (or forest produce) exports.
 Dammar gum, rattan, ebony, gaharu, and mangrove timbers were thought as resources extracted upland, then exported via Luwu's port on the Gulf of Bone.